Bachelor of Science in Physical Education

 - Meet the requirements for Graduating with Honors.

-- Meet the requirements for a BS in Physical Education.
+- Meet the requirements for a Bachelor of Science in Physical Education (BSPE).

 - Earn an overall GPA of 3.50 or higher.